fomightez/guide_to_intermine-binder/README.md

 ![copy the code in the box](imgs/highlighted_python_code.png)

 - Step 5.
-Run the Binder set up for using Intermine by opening a new browswer window and going to https://github.com/fomightez/intermine-binder in that new window.
+Run the Binder set up for using Intermine by opening a new browser window and going to https://github.com/fomightez/intermine-binder in that new window.
 Press the `launch binder` button on [that page](https://github.com/fomightez/intermine-binder).

 ![click `launch` button](imgs/launch_binder_button_screen_hl.png)